Protecting Infrastructure through Multiservice Collaboration

 Thermal expansion refers to the way materials expand and contract due to temperature changes.
 This phenomenon can cause natural movement in structures which need to be accounted for when monitoring displacement of a structure.
 For instance, a temperature shift from a 30-degree night to an 80-degree day might create a natural movement of ¼ of an inch or more depending on the structure.
 Our team uses real-time data to monitor such movements and determine their causes accurately.

 For example, SME was monitoring the construction of a tunnel between two buildings.
 One of the building’s exterior columns was temporarily being supported by a hydraulic jack.
 During construction, unexpected movement was picked up by our real-time monitoring equipment.
 The construction crew initially thought the hydraulic jack was failing, raising concerns about the building.
 However, our team, headed up by a surveyor and a geotechnical engineer, derived a different conclusion from the data: the heat of the day was causing the column to expand into the jack, increasing the pressure reading.
 Instead of a design or structural failure, the column movement was natural and due to the change in temperature rather than construction induced movement.
-Through careful analysis of the data both past and present, our team was able to reassure the contractor and continue the project safely.
+Through careful analysis of the data both past and present, our team was able to inform the contractor about what was happening and continue the project safely.

 Real-Time Monitoring in Action